All Resources

 Note on Windsurf

-Windsurf was acquired by Cognition AI, and on March 18, 2026 the Pro plan was raised from $15/mo to $20/mo alongside a move from credits to quota-based metering.
-The Cascade flow system remains its differentiator — a unique approach to multi-step reasoning that some founders prefer over Cursor's agent mode.
-Worth trialing if the Cursor credit pool feels tight.
+Windsurf pricing, ownership, and quota details have changed over time, so check the current plan page before buying.
+The Cascade flow system remains its differentiator — a multi-step workflow that some founders prefer over Cursor's agent mode.
+Worth trialing if Cursor's usage model feels tight.

 My Pick: Cursor

-Cursor is the best AI IDE — most documented workflows, largest community, deepest codebase understanding.
-When you're stuck, there's almost certainly a YouTube video or forum post showing how to solve your exact problem in Cursor.
-The agent mode is genuinely useful — describe a multi-file change and Cursor executes it across your entire project.
-The credit-based pricing is fair for the value you get.
+Cursor is my default AI IDE because it has a familiar editor workflow, strong codebase-aware docs, and a large ecosystem of examples.
+When you're stuck, there is usually a tutorial, doc, or forum thread showing how to solve a similar problem in Cursor.
+The agent mode is genuinely useful — describe a multi-file change and Cursor executes it across your project.
 Many founders pair Cursor with Claude Code: the CLI agent for big refactors, Cursor for focused work where reviewing each change matters.

 Windsurf is a solid #2, especially now that pricing has converged.
 If Cascade's multi-step flow fits how you think, or you're bouncing off Cursor's credit meter, give Windsurf a serious trial.